GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 ## How does the Attribution Reporting API work?

-The Attribution Reporting API enables the measurement of two events that are linked together: an event on a publisher's website, such as a user viewing or clicking an ad, with a subsequent conversion on an advertiser site.
+The Attribution Reporting API enables measureing two events that are linked
+together: an event on a publisher's website, such as a user viewing or clicking an ad, with a subsequent conversion on an advertiser site.

+{: #billing }

+{% Aside %}
+The Attribution Reporting API may not be suited for cost-per-conversion billing needs, because of the noise added to event-level and [summary reports](/docs/privacy-sandbox/aggregation-service/#noise-scale).

+You can share any feedback regarding the impact on various billing models by the Attribution Reporting API on [GitHub](https://github.com/WICG/attribution-reporting-api/issues).
+{% endAsid %}

 ### Event-level reports